SNAP Shoppers Eligible for Home Delivery

 “People who receive SNAP benefits should have the opportunity to shop for food the same way more and more Americans shop for food — by ordering and paying for groceries online.
 As technology advances, it is important for SNAP to advance too, so we can ensure the same shopping options are available for both non-SNAP and SNAP recipients,” U.S. Secretary of Agriculture Sonny Perdue said in statement.

 “We look forward to monitoring how these pilots increase food access and customer service to those we serve, specifically those who may experience challenges in visiting brick-and-mortar stores.”

 Although digitizing SNAP benefits will certainly help those living in food deserts and rural areas, questions still remain about how the program will impact minority neighborhoods where family-owned markets and convenience stores rely heavily on purchases made through SNAP.

-But despite such concerns, food accessibility is a common trouble among scores of urban and rural dwellers alike as an estimated 23.5 million Americans are currently living in a food desert, an area located more that 10 miles from a supermarket.
+But despite these concerns, food accessibility is a common trouble among scores of urban and rural dwellers alike as an estimated 23.5 million Americans are currently living in a food desert, an area located more that 10 miles from a supermarket.
 Of those 23 and-a-half million people, nearly half belong to low-income households.

 The program should also provide a boost in visibility for Walmart’s grocery pick-up and delivery services.
 The big box retailer has made strides in bettering their fulfillment options over the last three years and is holding their own against Amazon as they continue to roll out more hyper-convenient services like drive-up grocery pickup.